relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 What just happened is that the test-module script executed your module without loading all of ansible.
 This is a nice way to quickly do a sort-of-end-to-end test of your module after you've written your unit tests.
-I **would not** recommend using it exclusively for your testing strategy.
+I **would not** recommend using it exclusively as your testing strategy.
 It's best used alongside unit tests and `ansible-validate-modules` which we'll use next.